 4. Time together

 I’m not sure that this really needs any more explanation!
 In today’s age of screens and constant stimulation, gardening gives a great excuse to disconnect and just simply enjoy time together.
+It helps to get out of the house and away from the screens, giving children the freedom to experience the outdoors for themselves, even if it’s just sending time in the shed or any of the other 1st Choice Leisure Buildings it is time spent together.
 Nothing more, nothing less…

 5. It’s fun!!!